dsenda/Smiles/Readme.md

 # DA3a
 This folder contains all the finalized codes inside.
 The DA3a folder also contains the word file **(Senda_DA3a_documentation)** that documents the assembly code including screenshots.

+# DA3b
+This folder contains all the finalized codes inside.
+The DA3b folder also contains the word file **(Senda_DA3b_documentation)** that documents the c code including screenshots.